-Ashwagandha has been shown to stabilise blood sugar by reducing our blood level if it’s too high, or increasing blood sugar if it’s too low.
+Ashwagandha has been shown to stabilise blood sugar levels, reducing blood sugar when it's too high or increasing it if too low.
 This is an example of the herb’s adaptogenic effect.
-Considering the evidence on the impact of blood sugar levels on diseases such as depression and dementia, this herb can have a profound impact on health.
+Considering the evidence of the impact on blood sugar levels in diseases such as depression and dementia, this herb can have a profound impact on health.

 4. Combats neurodegenerative diseases

 The active ingredients in ashwagandha, called withanamides, have shown protective effects against B-amyloid-induced plaques in Alzheimer’s Disease.
 This is thought to be due to the natural antioxidants found in ashwagandha that scavenge free radicals to prevent cell damage.
 Studies also show promising results of ashwagandha’s protective effects against Parkinson’s Disease.